nfarina/logrocket-firebase-crash/README.md

 # LogRocket + Firebase Issues

 We've noticed LogRocket generating hundreds of "TypeError: Load Failed" errors in our session recordings for iOS devices.
+[Here's a link to a sample session](https://app.logrocket.com/kuto/client/s/5-4f1f473a-1624-46e9-84a7-08cd826d0188/2?fromTab=latest&t=1647666564444).

 This repo demonstrates the issue as minimally as possible.